Ducting Size Guide

 GOOD TO KNOW

-- The length of ducting and number of bends will effect performance and should therefore be kept to a minimum.
+- The length of ducting and number of bends will affect performance and should therefore be kept to a minimum.

 - Long runs of flexible ducting are not recommended for use on cooker hoods - rigid ducting should be used.